Mice may not be welcome in your home, but that doesn’t mean you want to harm them.

 For glue traps, extract the mouse carefully.

-You will need thick gloves for this as the mouse will try to bite you, and that can lead to infections.
-And other diseases.
+You will need thick gloves as the mouse will try to bite you, which can lead to infections and other diseases.

 Warm some cooking oil by running hot water over the bottle.
-Test the temperature of the oil by pouring a few drops on your hand to make sure it is not too hot.
+Test the temperature of the oil by pouring a few drops on your hand to ensure it is not too hot.
 Use the oil to soften the glue around the animal’s feet.

-Gently work the oil into the limbs, keeping a firm grip on the body – the mouse will try and struggle free, and this could make the situation worse.
+Gently work the oil into the limbs, keeping a firm grip on the body – the mouse will try and struggle free, which could worsen the situation.

 Again, once free, take the mouse far away before releasing it.